swig/swig/Doc/Manual/src/Fortran.md

 - The SWIG `%constant` directive,
 - Simple `#define` macros, and
 - `constexpr` global variables.
 The last item is a SWIG-Fortran extension.
+For an explanation of this behavior, see the "Compatibility note" under "A brief word about const" in the SWIG documentation.

 All global `const` variables will be treated as regular global variables: they will be wrapped with getter functions.
 SWIG-declared `%constant`s whose